FlorentinaPetica/FlorentinaPetica/README.md

 ### About me I can say that I have good collaboration skills, and I always seek to learn new things.

 - 🔭 I have studied at Hack Your Future Copenhagen.
-- 🌱 I'm currently working as frontend developer with Angular and TypeScript.
+- 🌱 I'm currently working as software developer.
 - ⚡ Fun fact: From all the programming languages I've learned so far.
-Danish is still the hardest :).
+Danish is still the hardest 😊.

 ### 📫 How to reach me: